olcf/olcf-user-docs/quantum/quantum_systems/quantinuum.rst

 Software
 ========

+The TKET framework is a software platform for the development and execution of gate-level quantum computation, providing state-of-the-art performance in circuit compilation.
+It was created and is maintained by Quantinuum.
+The toolset is designed to extract the most out of the available NISQ devices of today and is platform-agnostic.

+In python, the ``pytket`` package is available for python 3.8+.
+The ``pytket`` and ``pytket-quantinuum`` packages are included as part of the installation instructions on `Quantinuum's User Portal <https://um.qapi.quantinuum.com/>`__.

+For more information on TKET, see the following links:

 * TKET documentation is available at `<https://cqcl.github.io/pytket/manual/manual_intro.html>`__

 * An introduction to quantum compilation with TKET is available at `<https://github.com/CalMacCQ/tket_blog/blob/main/blog1_intro_to_qc.ipynb>`__